mit-cml/iot-website-source/docs/src/app/pages/GetStartedIntro.md

 You may already know how to build mobile apps with
 MIT App Inventor, but if you are new to this way of building apps we suggest you
-<a href="http://appinventor.mit.edu/explore/ai2/tutorials.html">please click here</a>
+<a href="http://appinventor.mit.edu/explore/ai2/tutorials.html" target="_blank">become familiar</a>
-to become familiar with some basic functions in MIT App Inventor.
+with some basic functions in MIT App Inventor.

 <b>Hardware</b><br>
 To build Internet of Things (IoT) apps with MIT App Inventor, you will be working with external